Black Beans {Instant Pot}

 Thanks Vicky, it certainly does!

 Perfect side for summer cookouts!
-These look so good and so easy to make too!
+These were so good and easy to make too!

 Love these beans!
 Never get tired of them.